-This unit's main areas of focus are to be able to establish and maintain a spoken or written exchange related to personal areas of experience; to be able to listen to, read and obtain information from spoken and written texts; and to be able to produce a personal response to a text focusing on real or imaginary experience.
+This unit's main areas of focus are to be able to develop an understanding of the language and culture of the chosen language.
+This is achieved by establishing and maintaining a spoken or written exchange related to personal areas of experience; to be able to listen to, read and obtain information from spoken and written texts; and to be able to produce a personal response to a text focusing on real or imaginary experience.

-This unit's main areas of focus are to be able to participate in a spoken or written exchange related to making arrangements and completing transactions; to be able to listen to, read, and extract and use information and ideas from spoken and written texts; and to be able to give expression to real or imaginary experience in spoken or written form.
-Unit a
+This unit's main areas of focus are to be able to participate in a spoken or written exchange related to making arrangements and completing transactions related to different topics; to be able to listen to, read, and extract and use information and ideas from spoken and written texts; and to be able to give expression to real or imaginary experience in spoken or written form.

 This unit's main areas of focus are to be able to express ideas through the production of original texts; to be able to analyse and use information from spoken texts; and to be able to exchange information, opinions and experiences.
-Unit 4